hazelcast/hazelcast-python-client/docs/configuration.rst

 members to authenticate Hazelcast Python Client.
 To do this, you should also provide a certificate file that will be offered to Hazelcast members during the handshake.
 This certificate file may contain the private key or private key may be provided as a separate file.
 If your private key is encrypted, you should also specify the password of it.
-Please note that, certfile and keyfile options should point to the absolute path of these files.
+Please note that, certfile and keyfile fields should point to the absolute path of these files.

 .. code-block:: python